montrealrobotics/montrealrobotics.github.io/_projects/perpetua.md

 layout: project
 image: /img/papers/perpetua.gif
 link: https://montrealrobotics.ca/perpetua/
-last-updated: 2025-06-26
+last-updated: 2025-07-25
 ---

-## One-4-All: Neural Potential Fields for Embodied Navigation
+## Perpetua: Multi-Hypothesis Persistence Modeling for Semi-Static Environments

 Many robotic systems require extended deployments in complex, dynamic environments.
-In such deployments, parts of the environment may change in between subsequent observations by the robot.
-Few robotic mapping or environment modeling algorithms are capable of representing dynamic features in a way that enables predicting their future state.
-Instead, most approaches opt to filter certain state observations, either by removing them or some form of weighted averaging.
+In such deployments, parts of the environment may change between subsequent robot observations.
+Most robotic mapping or environment modeling algorithms are incapable of representing dynamic features in a way that enables predicting their future state.
+Instead, they opt to filter certain state observations, either by removing them or some form of weighted averaging.
 This paper introduces Perpetua, a method for modeling the dynamics of semi-static features.
-Perpetua is able to: incorporate prior knowledge about the dynamics of the feature if it exists, track multiple hypotheses, and adapt over time to enable predicting their future state.
-Specifically, we chain together mixtures of "persistence" and "emergence" filters to model the probability that features will disappear or reappear in a formal Bayesian framework.
-The approach is an efficient, scalable, general, and robust method for estimating the state of features in an environment, both in the present as well as at arbitrary future times.
-Through experiments on simulated and real-world data, we find Perpetua yields better accuracy than similar approaches while also being online adaptable and robust to missing observations.
+Perpetua is able to: incorporate prior knowledge about the dynamics of the feature if it exists, track multiple hypotheses, and adapt over time to enable predicting of future feature states.
+Specifically, we chain together mixtures of "persistence" and "emergence filters to model the probability that features will disappear or reappear in a formal Bayesian framework.
+The approach is an efficient, scalable, general, and robust method for estimating the states of features in an environment, both in the present as well as at arbitrary future times.
+Through experiments on simulated and real-world data, we find that Perpetua yields better accuracy than similar approaches while also being online adaptable and robust to missing observations.